bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.8 - 29.04.2015 =
+* Bugfix : We fixed the bug when using the plugin with the php version less that 5.3.
+* Bugfix : We fixed the bug when using editor in the frontend.
+* Bugfix : We fixed the bug with read more tag when using it on pages.

 = V1.0.7 - 21.04.2015 =
 * NEW : The Polish language file is added.
 * Bugfix : A bug with displaying video was fixed.